Svalbard Ski & Sail

 To get a better idea of what to expect from our Svalbard Ski and Sail ski trip, please check out our Svalbard photo album and Ski Touring in Svalbard blog post about our 2018 Ski & Sail adventure.
 A great resource is this topo map of Svalbard made available by the Norwegian Polar Institute.
 Finally, our 360° Virtual Tour is a great way to get a feel for what to expect when you step on board the s/v Noorderlicht.

-INCLUDED: Pre-sail – 3 additional days of town based ski tours, 3 x Hotel B&B in Longyearbyen.
-Ski & Sail – 7 nights two mast sailboat rental with crew, harbour fees, permit fees, UIAGM / IFMGA mountain guides, multi-course dinners, breakfast on board as well as lunch supplies.
+SKI AND SAIL INCLUDED: 7 nights two mast sailboat rental with crew, harbour fees, permit fees, UIAGM / IFMGA mountain guides, full board.

-NOT INCLUDED: Air travel, alcoholic beverages, dinners in Longyearbyen.
+NOT INCLUDED: Air travel, alcoholic beverages, lunches and dinners in Longyearbyen, gratuities.

 TOM WOLFE